lauler1/cppfront/tutorial/basics/Key_features.md

 }
 ```

 This topic is also shown in the **Move on Last Use** section below.
-In this example, that call to `g: (inout myvar:)`; is a definite last use of `myvar`, and so Cpp2 will automatically pass `myvar` as an rvalue and make it a move candidate… and presto! the call won’t compile because you can’t pass an rvalue to a Cpp2 `inout` parameter.
+In this example, that call to `g: (inout myvar:)`; is a definite last use of `myvar`, and so Cpp2 will automatically pass `myvar` as a rvalue and make it a move candidate… and presto! the call won’t compile because you can’t pass a rvalue to a Cpp2 `inout` parameter.
 That’s a feature, not a bug, because if that’s the last use of `myvar` that means the function is not looking at `myvar` again, so it’s ignoring the “out” value of the `g: (inout myvar:)` function call, which is exactly like ignoring a return value.
 And the guidance is the same: If you really meant to do that, just explicitly discard `myvar`‘s final value:

 Cppfront:
 ```c++